An HMO is a home where:

 - Must be satisfied with the proposed management arrangements

-- Must decide that the HMO is reasonably suitable for a specific number of people or households, or that it can be made suitable by imposing certain conditions
+- Must decide that the HMO is suitable for the number of people living in it.

-- Will arrange to inspect the property within two weeks of the application to check it is safe and suitable to live in
+- Will arrange to inspect the property once we have received the application and check that it is safe and suitable to live in

 Law and Standards

-Oldham Council is currently reviewing the Houses in Multiple Occupation standards.
-For further information and advice please contact us.
+- Houses in Multiple Occupation Standards.
+For a copy please contact us.

 Managing houses in multiple occupation

 All HMOs need to be managed properly whether it is a licenced or non-licensed HMO.
 It is up to the manager of the property to make sure this is done.

 The manager could be the owner of the property, a person the owner has employed to manage the property, or a letting agent.

 A well-managed HMO should be clean and tidy, safe and suitable for living in.
 Management Regulations ensure that: